dpwolfe/otucha/README.md

     - Delete the `npm` and `npm.cmd` files from the `\Program Files\nodejs` directory.

 ### Building web
-1. Run the following command in the repository root:
+1. Run the following command in the repository root after running `initem`:

   ```shell
   grunt build:js